CBIIT/OARS/Migrations/README.md

-# NCI Oncology Data Hub Migrations
+# Theradex Oncology Reporting Migrations

 ## Overview
 This folder contains an ordered collection of database change scripts.
 Add any database scripts using the format `000X_Script-Description.sql`.